Valdorff/rp-thoughts/leb_safety/readme.md

   - No per-node minimum collateral
 - Accept penalties
   - Accept a decision-making body that assigns penalties
-  - Requires a specified amount of total ETH collateral on the node (start at 16?)
+  - Requires a specified amount of total collateral on the node (start at 30?)
   - Smoothing pool available
+    - Accept that very large blocks may be (rarely) stolen when they exceed the penalty possible

 There should be a large time lock in swapping to prevent any gaming.
 I'd suggest that after a request to swap category there would need to be two updates for the negative commission.
 That would